 Another essential tip for a first-time landlord is to buy an investment with a business mindset.
 As hard as it may be, you’ll need to make a clear distinction between a business and an emotional move.

-After all, missing rental income can have a negative ripple effect that impacts your real estate investment in various ways.
+After all, missing rental income can have a negative ripple effect that impacts your property management business in various ways.

 Unbeknownst to many beginner landlords, there are dozens of tax deductions that may be available to them.
-So, make sure to hire a good accountant to help you take maximum advantage of the tax breaks that may be available to you as a property owner.
+So, make sure to hire a good accountant to help you take maximum advantage of the tax breaks that may be available to you as a landlord.

-You may also want to avoid renting your property to friends and family.
-While finding great tenants can sometimes prove to be an uphill task, renting to friends and family can turn out to be counterproductive, as you'll find yourself in touchy situations where you can't act freely.
+You may also want to avoid renting your rental to friends and family.
+While finding great potential tenants can sometimes prove to be an uphill task, renting to friends and family can turn out to be counterproductive, as you'll find yourself in touchy situations where you can't act freely.

 Learn How to Manage Your Property

 Property management isn’t for everyone, and it isn’t just about collecting rent at the end of the month.
+And not every wants to be a full-time landlord, whether you have another job or other responsibilities.
 To thrive as a landlord, among other things, you need to:

-- Screen tenants effectively.
-Having responsible, polite tenants can be the difference between property ownership bliss and never ending struggle.
+Screen tenants effectively.
+Having responsible, quality tenants can be the difference between property ownership bliss and never ending struggle.
 You need to have a screening process in place to ensure you minimize your chances of landing difficult tenants.
+If welcoming pets, make sure to perfom effective pet screening too.

 If you lack prior experience handling these tasks, hiring a property management company may be the best option for you.
 A good property management company can help you fill your vacancies faster with the best available local tenants.